For a company

 China Yes, during the incorporation procedures (ie the disclosure of ultimate controlling shareholder(s)).

-The disclosure of ultimate beneficial owners in a special register of beneficial owners is obligatory.
-As a result of the Fourth Money Laundering Directive, the Act on the Register of Ultimate Beneficial Owners was adopted, becoming effective on 1 June 2021.
-Under this legislation, severe penalties are imposed for non-disclosure of UBOs.
-A company could be subject to a fine of up to CZK 500,000 (approx. EUR 20,000), the rights of its shareholders will be restricted in their rights, especially voting rights, and any dividend payment will be prohibited.
+Under the Act on the Register of Ultimate Beneficial Owners, severe penalties are imposed for non-disclosure of UBOs.
+A company could be subject to a fine of up to CZK 500,000 (approx. EUR 20,500), the rights of its shareholders will be restricted in their rights, especially voting rights, and any dividend payment will be prohibited.

 France Yes, for the French limited liability company (SARL), the identity of the direct shareholders and their shareholdings into the company's capital are disclosed in the bylaws.
 For the French (simplified) joint stock company (SA/ SAS) only upon registration as a list of subscribers must be filed with the Commercial Court.
 After registration, the list of the shareholders is disclosed in the share ledger which is not publicly available.